Skip to main content

 What to Do Next With This Resume Template

-A strong business and finance resume or CV should tell the recruiter very quickly which side of the function you belong to - accounting, reporting, planning, analysis, or broader business support.
-Keep the layout controlled, lead with tools and outputs that matter, and avoid the common mistake of sounding broadly “business-ready” without showing what you actually handled.
+A strong business and finance resume or CV should make it clear to the recruiter which area you are targeting - accounting, reporting, planning, analysis, or broader business support.
+Keep the layout controlled, lead with the tools and results that matter, and avoid the common mistake of sounding generally “business-ready” without showing what you actually handled.

-In this space, credibility comes from relevance and precision.
-Recruiters notice when your bullets show what you reported, reconciled, forecast, tracked, or improved.
+In this space, credibility comes from being relevant and precise.
+Recruiters pay attention when your bullet points show what you reported, reconciled, forecasted, tracked, or improved.
 That is what gives a business and finance resume real weight.